 This figure compares the distribution of residual harm to the distribution of no residual harm associated with different incorrect actions that may occur during the administration of medications or other substances in the hospital setting, as reported in Medication or Other Substance Incident reports.
-Harm is defined as physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
 Residual harm is harm to the patient after the discovery of the incident and any attempts to minimize adverse consequences.

-Other incorrect action was associated with more Incidents than any other INCORRECT ACTION (3,222 / 11,659; 27.6%).
-However, more reports of residual harm were associated with Incorrect dose than with any other type of INCORRECT ACTION, representing nearly one-third (377 / 1,156; 32.6%) of all residual harm shown in this figure.
-Incidents involving an Incorrect medication or substance accounted for more than ten percent of the residual harm (131 / 1,156; 11.3%) reported in this figure.
-Incidents where a medication or other substance was administered to an Incorrect patient and residual harm was observed were less common, at 2.1% (24 / 1,156) of Incidents with an INCORRECT ACTION.
-Administration of an Expired or deteriorated medication or substance was the least frequently reported type of INCORRECT ACTION, comprising 0.3% (32 / 11,659) of all INCORRECT ACTIONS with or without harm reported.
-Medication or substance known to be an allergen to patient and Incidents involving Medication or substance known to be contraindicated for patient were also very infrequently reported, representing only 0.7% (87 / 11,659) and 0.6% (70 / 11,659) of all INCORRECT ACTIONS reported.
+Incorrect Dose was associated with more Incidents than any other INCORRECT ACTION (4,050 / 14,947; 27.1%).
+Additionally, more reports of residual harm were associated with Incorrect dose than with any other type of INCORRECT ACTION, representing nearly one-third (497 / 1,559; 31.9%) of all residual harm shown in this figure.
+Incidents involving an Incorrect medication or substance accounted for more than ten percent of the residual harm (161 / 1,559; 10.3%) reported in this figure.
+Incidents where a medication or other substance was administered to an Incorrect patient and residual harm was observed were less common, at 2.2% (35 / 1,559) of Incidents with an INCORRECT ACTION.
+Medication or substance known to be an allergen to patient and Incidents involving Medication or substance known to be contraindicated for patient were also very infrequently reported, representing only 0.8% (116 / 14,947) and 0.7% (102 / 14,947) of all INCORRECT ACTIONS reported.
+Administration of an Expired or deteriorated medication or substance was the least frequently reported type of INCORRECT ACTION, comprising 0.3% (39 / 14,947) of all INCORRECT ACTIONS with or without harm reported.

-Across all types of INCORRECT ACTION reported in this figure, the proportion of Incidents that resulted in residual harm was 9.9% (1,156 / 11,659).
-Examining only reports associated with an Incorrect dose, the proportion with residual harm was 12.3% (377 / 3,075).
-The proportion of Incidents involving an Incorrect medication or substance that were associated with residual harm was 8.8% (131 / 1,484), and where a medication or other substance was administered to an Incorrect patient, the proportion of Incidents with residual harm was also 8.8% (24 / 274).
-The percentage of Other incorrect action reports associated with residual harm was relatively low at 5.6% (180 / 3,222).
+Across all types of INCORRECT ACTION reported in this figure, the proportion of Incidents that resulted in residual harm was 10.4% (1,559 / 14,947).
+Examining only reports associated with an Incorrect dose, the proportion with residual harm was 12.3% (497 / 4,050).
+The proportion of Incidents involving an Incorrect medication or substance that were associated with residual harm was 7.3% (161 / 2,219), and where a medication or other substance was administered to an

+Incorrect patient, the proportion of Incidents with residual harm was also 10.8% (35/324).
+The percentage of Other incorrect action reports associated with residual harm was relatively low at 6.7% (238/3,555).

 The proportion of Incidents with some residual harm reported varied considerably across types of INCORRECT ACTION.
-Administration of an Expired or deteriorated medication or substance was the only INCORRECT ACTION associated with no reports of residual harm (0 / 32; 0%).
-Medication or substance known to be an allergen to patient and Medication or substance that was contraindicated for patient were both associated with high proportions of residual harm: 27.6% (24 / 87) and 28.6% (20 / 70), respectively.
+Administration of an Expired or deteriorated medication or substance was the only INCORRECT ACTION associated with no reports of residual harm (0/39; 0%).
+Medication or substance that was contraindicated for patient and Medication or substance known to be an allergen to patient were both associated with high proportions of residual harm: 28.4% (29/102) and 26.7% (31/116), respectively.